Comparison

 Tender Intelligence Platform is stronger when the hard work lives inside the documents

-The comparison gets sharper when suppliers send unlike pricing sheets, contracts, technical annexes, exclusions, clarifications, and scanned documents that do not line up cleanly.
-That is where document-native intake, cited requirement grading, exclusion severity, and apples-to-apples normalization matter more than broad tender-process coverage.
+The comparison gets sharper when suppliers send contracts, technical annexes, exclusions, clarifications, and scanned documents that do not line up cleanly.
+That is where document intake, cited requirement grading, exclusion severity, and comparison clarity matter more than broad tender-process coverage.

-If the award committee needs to understand exactly what changed in the fine print, what remains compliant, and what is actually comparable across vendors, a specialist evaluation workflow can be more useful than a broader suite narrative.
+If the award committee needs to understand exactly what changed in the fine print, what remains compliant, and what is actually comparable across vendors, a specialist review process can be more useful than a broader suite narrative.

 This is often a breadth-versus-depth decision, not a simple feature checklist